Cyclone Esau: Preparations and impact

 Severe Tropical Cyclone Esau caused minimal damage as it affected the Solomon Islands, Vanuatu, New Caledonia and New Zealand, before the name was retired from the Lists of tropical cyclone names for the region by the World Meteorological Organization.
 Esau first affected the northern Vanuatu Islands between 25–27 February, with heavy rain and strong winds of up to 80 km/h.
 The system subsequently affected the southern islands of Vanuatu between 2–3 March, when it was considered to be as powerful and potentially damaging as Cyclone Uma.
 However, there was no damage or any gale-force winds reported in Vanuatu, after the system had become the fourth tropical cyclone to affect the island nation during the 1991–92 season.
 The system subsequently became the fourth tropical cyclone to affect the Solomon Islands, during the 1991–92 season between 27 February – 4 March.
 At its closest point of approach to the island nation between 28–29 February, Esau produced gale-force winds on the islands of Bellona and Rennell and knocked down several banana, coconut and pawpaw trees.
 The system also destroyed several houses and severely flooded various taro gardens and food crops.
 It was subsequently estimated that relief workers, would need to provide aid for around 5000 people on the two islands.

-After affecting both Vanuatu and the Solomon Islands, Esau became the strongest tropical cyclones to affect New Caledonia on record as it made landfall on the northern region of the island nation with hurricane-force winds between 4–5 March.
+After affecting both Vanuatu and the Solomon Islands, Esau became the strongest tropical cyclone to affect New Caledonia on record as it made landfall on the northern region of the island nation with hurricane-force winds between 4–5 March.
 Ahead of the system making landfall, the maximum alert was introduced for most of the island nation, before it was extended out to cover the whole territory.
 Within the French territory wind gusts of 158 km/h were recorded in Népoui and Cap N'Dua, while a wind gust of 144 km/h was recorded in Poindimié.
 Extensive flooding was reported in the territory while rainfall totals of 528 mm, 395 mm and 354 mm were recorded in Kopéto, Tiendanite and Tiwaka.
 Several roads were blocked as the system blew down trees and damaged buildings, while power and communications were also knocked out over the island.
 One person drowned as she tried to cross a river near Hienghene, while a young child went missing on the island of Lifou but was later found safe by local residents.
 Severe Tropical Cyclone Fran subsequently affected the northern part of the French territory between 10–11 March.
 On 8 March, the extratropical remnants of Esau made landfall on New Zealand's North Island in the Taranaki and Hawkes Bay area.